In keeping with past posts on EP training, I wanted to readdress what I believe to be a common misunderstanding by students looking for EP training.

 Option two, same course but it meets the Virginia Personal Protection Specialist training requirements, you may not be in Virginia, but you earn the PPS designation and your training may cover your requirements for a license in another state.
 For the money, you earn a state-issued official credential so not a bad deal.

 Option three, the same program but it’s also recognized for college credit towards a degree or certificate.
 An education crosses state lines and enhances a resume, so this program should move up on your list of choices.

-Option four, same program but the curriculum and instructors are vetted and accredited from an official state agency or law enforcement.
-For instance, ISA programs are accredited by the Maryland police training commission, the South Carolina Criminal Justice Academy, the North Carolina Private Security Board for CEUs and in Virginia, New Hampshire and Georgia.
+Option four, same program but the curriculum and instructors are vetted and accredited by an official state agency or law enforcement.
+For instance, ISA programs are accredited by the Maryland police training commission, the South Carolina Criminal Justice Academy, the North Carolina Private Security Board for CEUs, and in Virginia, New Hampshire, and Georgia.
 When hiring managers look at your resume, education, and training you can honestly say you graduated from a program state-approved for law enforcement or private security, and in comparison, your peers who attended a non-state accredited program may not get a second look.

 Also, for you the student it means you have the assurance the program you’re considering has been vetted and if it fails to live up to its marketing you have an avenue to file a complaint.
 No school wants to lose accreditation.
 So do a cost-benefit analysis and see what you receive from the program that will be helpful to you in the future.

 Your expectations: Now we need to discuss the student’s expectations for the training course you are considering.
 With no previous experience, you will not be fully trained and ready to work a detail alone after a typical seven-day program, focused or not.
 Even after thirty days of intensive training with ISA, you may only be ready to serve as a rookie agent and you will still need experience.